victor-shepardson/embedded-model-zoo/README.md

 ## notes

-- tflite and TOSA conversion often choke on `unsqueeze` ops (which torchscript seems to use when indexing with `None` e.g. `x[...,None]` to add a new final dimension to a tensor. workaround is to use `reshape` in pytorch code instead)
+- tflite and TOSA conversion often choke on `unsqueeze` ops (which torchscript seems to use when indexing with `None` e.g. `x[...,None]` to add a new final dimension to a tensor). workaround is to use `reshape` in pytorch code instead.